Lymphoedema: Causes and symptoms

 What is the lymphatic system

 As a component of our body's immune system, the lymphatic system is comprised of organs such as tonsils, thymus, and spleen, as well as a network of lymphatic nodes (glands) and vessels.
+In these vessels there is a colourless fluid known as lymph, which travels throughout the body seeking out bacteria before draining back to the lymph nodes for purification.

 What are lymph nodes?